Vyral/base-template/_posts/2020-01-20-we-can-help-no-matter-where-youre-at-in-the-world.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/we-can-help-youtube.jpg
+youtube_alternate_image: /uploads/unnamed-1.jpg
 youtube_code: uIsfnrNOQF4
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>Even if you’re not looking for a home in our market, we can connect you with someone who can help out.
-Here’s how.</em></p>
+*Even if you’re not looking for a home in our market, we can connect you with someone who can help out.
+Here’s how.*

 Today’s question comes from Linda, who wants to know, “Dave, can you help with out-of-area properties?”
 Wendy asked us a similar question recently, too.